- Home

 4. Wrap up warm and go for a walk

-If you’ve never tried mindfulness before, this could also be a good time to give it a go because it’ll help you learn how to focus your attention on your surroundings and your body – which is great for breaking negative thought patterns.
+If you’ve never tried mindfulness before, this could also be a good time to give it a go because it’ll help you learn how to focus your attention on your surroundings and body – which is great for breaking negative thought patterns.
 Our introductory guide to mindfulness will show you how to get started.

 5. Keep yourself occupied

-Nearly all of us have things that we’ve wanted to do but haven’t had time for because life is busy.
-With this in mind, try to see a Christmas spent alone as a time to tick some of those things off your list.
+Nearly all of us have things we’ve wanted to do but haven’t had time for because life is busy.
+With this in mind, try to see a Christmas spent alone as a chance to tick some of those things off your list.
 Hopefully, if your mind is focused on the day’s plans, you’ll be less conscious of being by yourself.

 6. Hang out with your pet